abbeyperini/digital-garden/blogs/design.md

 - [accessibile palette](https://accessiblepalette.com/)
 - [reasonable colors](https://reasonable.work/colors/)

 If you enjoy picking your own colors, like with [coolors](https://coolors.co/), you can use a [contrast checker](https://webaim.org/resources/contrastchecker/).
+You can also use [Realtime Colors](https://www.realtimecolors.com/) to test your color scheme on an existing site, with a built-in contrast checker.

 If the idea of picking colors sounds painful to you but you like math, here are a couple of ways to pick colors with math: